 Customers enjoy how easily this freezer fits under their counters.
 It gives them extra storage space for holiday gatherings and birthday parties, and for frozen fruits and vegetables.
 A few hunters say that this freezer is useful for storing meat, although they need larger freezers for the big game.
 It's also good for extra freezer space in RVs, so long as you've got enough clearance.

 Customers' major complaints center around its size.
 For some, it's just a little too small for their needs.
 It's also not made for outdoor use, so it's not a good idea to put it in your garage.
-It has a customer rating of 5.0 out of 5-stars on Sears' website and 4.7 out of 5-stars on Whynter's site.

 Which Small Freezer Should You Buy?